Fountainstown: Places of interest

-As a seaside village, Fountainstown's Blue Flag beach overlooks Ringabella creek to the south.
+Fountainstown is a seaside village and its beach received Blue Flag status in 1991.
+It overlooks Ringabella creek to the south.

-Close to the village centre is Fountainstown House, a stately home which was originally built by the Roche family - a Norman family may have acquired lands at Fountainstown in the 15th or 16th century.
+Close to the village centre is Fountainstown House, a stately home which was originally built in 1699 by the Roche family - a Norman family who may have acquired lands at Fountainstown in the 15th or 16th century.
+The house has 12 bedrooms and was restored in 1995.